shashvik/Red_Team-EDR_Efficiency/README.md

 6. Samples of malware will be obtained via Malwarebazaar: bazaar.abuse.ch and loaded on to test server and EDR Tool findings will be observed.

+4. Threat Intel Integration
+   How well does the EDR tool integrate with their own threat intel solution and how rich is the context
+   a.
+We will take 15 sample IOA with a combination of malicious IP adress, dns of TOR exit nodes, known C2 servers etc and do both a curl and a dns query to them from the analysis machine
+   b.
+Observe how well the EDR tool correctly identifies the malicious indicators

 Known malicious files: